 Cutting across Haugalandet

 We were now facing a transportion stage of 111 km (2 hours) without many planned stops before arriving Sauda.
 We took the E134 towards Oslo, passing the junction at Aksdal in Tysvær and later turned onto the R46.
 Along this road we passed the villages of Øvre Vats, Sandeid and Vikedal.
 It was a fine drive, but one of the cars had a flat tire.
 As a consequence, we lost an hour or so.

 At Ropeid we turned north into the Saudafjord on the “Dollar Road” high up on the mountainside.Sauda, being a factory town in the deepest branch of the Boknafjord, had a hundred years ago no road connections.
 Consequently the Canadian owners of the smelter works in Sauda built one.
 Today this road running the length of the fjord, is a national tourist road.

 We planned to visit Jonegarden, a unique, old farm on the way.
 In addition we had identified two waterfalls, Honganvikfossen and Svandalsfossen.
 The Honganvik waterfall proved to be somewhat disappointing and we postponed the Svandal waterfall to the next day.
 It was getting late.

 We did manage to squeeze in a stop at Jonegarden.
 It was a wonderful place.
 Leave the main road and drive on a gravel road for a few kilometres.
 There is a parking lot and an even narrower gravel road/trail leading uphill to the farm.
 The farm consists of a house, a barn and a couple of outhouses.
 The sign at the parking lot said it would be closed.
 However, the door to the farm house was unlocked.
 The interior was just as it would have been late in the 19th century.

 We dropped the hike on the scenic nature trail to a waterfall, and returned to our cars.
 Sauda was our final destination on this Day 1 of the “Tour de Boknafjord”, the Haugalandet part.

-Read about Sauda and the return to Stavanger through the highly picturesque region of Ryfylke, in the next chapter.
+Read about Sauda and the return to Stavanger through the highly picturesque region of Ryfylke, in the next chapter of the Boknafjord road trip.